 Last Updated August 3, 2017: We've compiled a list of frequently asked questions about Pyre in case there's something you're wondering about the game.
 If you have additional questions you'd like answered, send us a note!

 Pyre is a party-based RPG from the team that brought you Bastion and Transistor!
 This time, we've created a party-based RPG in which you lead a band of exiles to freedom through ancient competitions spread across a vast, mystical purgatory.
 Who shall return to glory, and who shall remain in exile to the end of their days?
 Find out in our biggest-ever single-player Campaign, or challenge a friend to a fast-paced ritual showdown in Versus Mode.

-Where (and when) can I get it?
+OK!
+Where can I get it?

-Any video showing it in action?
+Any video showing Pyre in action?

 What else can you say about the game?

 A lot!
 These are some of the key aspects:

 · A New World From the Creators of Bastion and Transistor